chapel-lang/chapel/doc/rst/language/spec/generics.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If a class or record defines a parameter field, the class or record is
 generic over the value that is bound to that field.
-Similarly to
+A parameter field is
-``type`` fields, a ``param`` field is always generic, whether or not it
+always generic, whether or not includes a default.
+The field can be
-includes a default.
-The field can be accessed from a class or record
+accessed from a class or record instance or from the instantiated class
-instance or from the instantiated class or record type itself.
+or record type itself.

 The parameter becomes an argument with intent ``param`` to the
 compiler-generated initializer